Here you’ll find tips to help you prepare for maternity leave.

 What about health benefits?

-The FMLA requires that your employer continues to pay your health insurance the same as if you were working.
+The FMLA (if you qualify) requires that your employer continues to pay your health insurance the same as if you were working.

 Although my employer continued to pay for my insurance.
 I had to pay out-of-pocket for my premiums that were previously taken out of my paychecks to keep my insurance up-to-date.